heyfinlay/DiamondSportsBook/docs/v3-admin-standings.md

    - Create rounds (round #, race name, circuit, date).
    - Classify drivers with finish position, grid slot, status text, gap, points, and fastest-lap flag.
    - Saving results pushes data into `championship_results`, which automatically recomputes the standings views.
+    - The UI now stores `display_label_mode` on the same record so race control can toggle between finish position or “gap to leader” without needing a separate `championship_result_id` lookup.

 ## Standings Page
 - The `/standings` page now fetches `championship_seasons` to populate the season selector (defaulting to the active season).